Half Marriage (TV series)

 Half Marriage is an Indian television show which aired on & TV.
 It premiered on 25 September 2017 and ended on 27 April 2018.
 It was produced by Kavita Barjatya and Kushik Ghatak of Conscious Dreams.
 It starred Priyanka Purohit and Tarun Mahilani.

-The series is story of a bittersweet relationship between the pampered Chandni Kanaujia (Priyanka Purohit) and the simple Arjun Sharma (Tarun Mahilani).Who were unwantedly tied knot for the Society & Conspiracies.

 Plot

 The show begins with the portrayal of the life of Chandni Kanaujia, the only daughter of Vanraj Kanaujia, a political leader of the Sanskar Sena.
 Chandni, an innocent and pampered young lady, lives her life in her own terms and is unaware of the reality.
 On the other hand, we get introduced to Arjun Sharma a hard-working and responsible man.
 A chance encounter occurs between Chandni and Arjun and they develop a disliking towards each other.

 In the meantime, Arjun gets a job in a corporate company.
 Arjun's company gets involved in a scandal led by no one but Chadni's father.
 Arjun, being an honest and simple man, makes the news public and it becomes breaking news.

 Chandni witnesses everything on the TV and gets heartbroken.
 However, her evil father deals with the matter calmly and makes Chandni believe that he is innocent.
 Chandni then decides to seek revenge from Arjun for defaming her father.

 Chandni creates for herself a fake life, a fake house, and a fake father and manages to lure Arjun.
 Chandni fakes to kill herself but is prevented by Arjun who then declares his love for her.
 Finally, Chandni makes Arjun steal 2 lakh rupees from their office for her.
 She then gets Arjun arrested and reveals her true identity to him.
 Arjun begins to hate Chandni from the core of his heart.

 Meanwhile, the head of Arjun's company gets rejected by Simmi.
 He takes the blame upon himself and Simmi and gets them both arrested and Arjun is released.